 The Written Online Examination passing mark is 85%.
 The Written Online Examination is administered via computer.
 Questions are set on any aspect of the Curriculum Guidelines.
 The Advanced candidate is expected to have a level of knowledge above that required for the Standard level examination.
 This part is administered in a proctored setting at an annual conference.
-The written online exam will be administered in a proctored setting at ALD 2015, in Palm Springs, California, on Wednesday, February 4, 2015.
+The written online exam will be administered in a proctored setting at ALD 2016, in Orlando, Florida on Wednesday, April 13, 2016.

 As a courtesy to the individual study required for success, ALD provides an Online AP Review Course.
 Applicants may apply for the Online Review Course and Online Written Exam and the Clinical Simulation Exam at the same time.
-The written online exam will be administered in a proctored setting at ALD 2015, in Palm Springs, California, on Wednesday, February 4, 2015.
+The written online exam will be administered in a proctored setting at ALD 2016, in Orlando, Florida on Wednesday, April 13, 2016.

 The Clinical Simulation Examination passing mark is 85%.
 The Clinical Simulation exam is administered in person during pre-conference days annually.
 Please reference the Clinical Simulation Guideline documents, Exam Grade Sheets and DVD provided upon application.
 Candidates should be able to address all the points on the Clinical Simulation Exam grade sheet within a 30 minute time frame.
 This part is timed to 30 minutes.
 Candidates are notified of their time slot approximately 1 week prior to the exam date.
-The next exam is by appointment at ALD 2015 in Palm Springs, California.
+The next exam is by appointment at ALD 2016 in Orlando.

 Clinical Case Presentation of Advanced Proficiency Criteria